bartkozal/hocus-pocus/README.md

 ### Contributing

-Noticed a bug or have an idea?
+Have you noticed a bug or have an idea?
 Please [add a new issue](https://github.com/bkzl/hocus-pocus/issues).
 Thanks!